Cross-validation (statistics): Limitations and misuse

-Cross validation for time-series models
+Cross validation for time-series, spatial and spatiotemporal models

-Since the order of the data is important, cross-validation might be problematic for time-series models.
+Due to correlations, cross-validation with random splits might be problematic for time-series models (if we are more interested in evaluating extrapolation, rather than interpolation).
 A more appropriate approach might be to use rolling cross-validation.

 However, if performance is described by a single summary statistic, it is possible that the approach described by Politis and Romano as a stationary bootstrap will work.
 The statistic of the bootstrap needs to accept an interval of the time series and return the summary statistic on it.
 The call to the stationary bootstrap needs to specify an appropriate mean interval length.

+Similar challenges occur with spatial and spatiotemporal data, where spatial autocorrelation can lead to overly optimistic error estimates when random splits are used.
+Spatial blocking methods partition data into geographically distinct blocks, while buffered spatial cross-validation adds separation zones between training and test sets to reduce spatial leakage.
+A related technique is to use a clustering algorithm for creating environmentally distinct clusters, to specifically test how well a spatial model can generalize from one environmental context to another.
+For spatiotemporal models, spatial blocking can be combined with rolling or forward-chaining temporal splits to account for both spatial and temporal dependence.
+A recent review summarises cross-validation strategies for spatiotemporal statistics, outlining their theoretical foundations, computational challenges, and applications across environmental and econometric contexts.